securitize-io/bc-on-off-ramp-sc/README.md

     - The platform backend generates and signs the request after validating all parameters.
 - **Security**: Ensures access control via signature validation.

-### 2. `swapFor`

-- **Description**: Investors specify the amount of RWA tokens they wish to acquire.
-- **Parameters**: Desired token amount and slippage tolerance.
-- **Mechanism**:
-    - The contract calculates the stablecoin cost based on the current NAV (Net Asset Value) rate.
-    - Stablecoins are deducted from the investor’s balance accordingly.
-- **Use Case**: Token-targeted purchases with slippage control.

 ### 3. `swap`

-- **Description**: Investors specify the amount of stablecoins they want to use to purchase RWA tokens.
+- **Description**: Investors specify the amount of liquidity they want to use to purchase RWA tokens.
-- **Parameters**: Stablecoin amount and slippage tolerance.
+- **Parameters**: token amount and slippage tolerance.
 - **Mechanism**:
     - The contract computes the equivalent number of tokens to issue using the current NAV rate.
 - **Use Case**: Budget-constrained purchases with token output calculated.